JonJagger/cyber-dojo/md/running-a-dojo.md

 Advice:
   * Project the dashboard *during* the dojo
   * Leave auto-refresh on *during* the dojo
-  * Turn auto-refresh *off* just before starting a dashboard review.
+  * Turn auto-refresh *off* just before starting the review.

 ### 60 second columns?